 under the map $N_{\Q_p}: \tilde G(\Q_p)\to G(\Q_p)$.
-The tensor decomposition of $H_{\Q_p}$ as $D^*(\Q_p)$-representation in Lemma \ref{tensor decomposition wrt D star} induces a tensor decomposition of $H_{\Q_p}$ as $\tilde K_p$-representation.
-Since the $\tilde K_p$-action on $H_{\Q_p}$ factors through the $K_p$-action on $H_{\Q_p}$ by definition, one obtains the tensor decomposition of $H_{\Q_p}$ for the $K_p$-action as well.
-By the definition of the lattice $H_{\Z}$, it is easy to see that $H_{\Z_p}$ decomposes into a tensor product of $\Z_p$-lattices as in the above statement.
-Then it is also a tensor decomposition as $K_p$-representation by Lemma \ref{lemma on lattice decomposition}.
-The proofs of the tensor decompositions for the $V$ and $U_{\cdot}$ factors are analogous. \end{proof} By Proposition 2.2.4 \cite{Ki}, each geometrically connected component of $M^0$ is defined over an unramified extension of $F_{\mathfrak p}$.
-Since there is a finite number of them, we fix an $L\subset \Q_{p}^{ur}$, which is a finite extension of $F_{\mathfrak p}$ and over which each component defines.
-Also we can further assume that each component has an $L$-rational point. \begin{corollary} One has a natural tensor decomposition of \'{e}tale local systems over $M^0\times_{F_{\mathfrak p}} L$:
+The direct-tensor decomposition of $H_{\Q_p}$ as $D^*(\Q_p)$-representation in Lemma \ref{tensor decomposition wrt D star} induces a direct-tensor decomposition of $H_{\Q_p}$ as $\tilde K_p$-representation.
+Since the $\tilde K_p$-action on $H_{\Q_p}$ factors through the $K_p$-action on $H_{\Q_p}$ by definition, one obtains the direct-tensor decomposition of $H_{\Q_p}$ for the $K_p$-action as well.
+By the definition of the lattice $H_{\Z}$, it is easy to see that $H_{\Z_p}$ decomposes into a direct-tensor product of $\Z_p$-lattices.
+Then it is also a direct-tensor decomposition as $K_p$-representation by Lemma \ref{lemma on lattice decomposition}.
+The proofs of the tensor decompositions for the factors $V$ and $U_{\cdot}$ are analogous. \end{proof} By Proposition 2.2.4 \cite{Ki}, each geometrically connected component of $M^0$ is defined over an unramified extension of $F_{\mathfrak p}$.
+Since there is a finite number of them, we can fix a finite extension $L$ of $F_{\mathfrak p}$ inside the maximal unramified extension $\Q_{p}^{ur}$ such that each component defines and admits an $L$-rational point. \begin{corollary} One has a direct-tensor decomposition of \'{e}tale local systems over $M^0\times_{F_{\mathfrak p}} L$:

 and